gradio-app/gradio/guides/06_other_tutorials/setting_up_a_gradio_demo_for_maximum_performance.md

 Let's say that your Gradio demo goes *viral* on social media -- you have lots of users trying it out simultaneously, and you want to provide your users with the best possible experience or, in other words, minimize the amount of time that each user has to wait in the queue to see their prediction.

 How can you configure your Gradio demo to handle the most traffic?
-In this Guide, we dive into some of the parameters of Gradio's `.queue()` method as well as some other related configuations, and how to set these parameters in a way that allows you to serve lots of users simultaneously with minimal latency.
+In this Guide, we dive into some of the parameters of Gradio's `.queue()` method as well as some other related configuations, and discuss how to set these parameters in a way that allows you to serve lots of users simultaneously withminimal latency.

 This is an advanced guide, so make sure you know the basics of Gradio already, such as [how to create and launch a Gradio demo](https://gradio.app/quickstart/).
 Most of the information in this Guide is relevant whether you are hosting your demo on [Hugging Face Spaces](https://hf.space) or on your own server.

-## Gradio's Queueing System (with Websockets)
+## Enabling Gradio's Queueing System

 By default, a Gradio demo does not use queueing and instead sends prediction requests via a POST request to the server where your Gradio server and Python code are running.
-However, regular POST requests have a TWO big limitations:
+However, regular POST requests have two big limitations:

 (1) They time out -- most browsers raise a timeout error if they do not get a response to a POST request after a short period of time (e.g. 1 min).